DealBoxDevelopment/iOSBusinessPlatform/README.md

 4. business can set how anytime can user buy the same deal
 5. business can set timeframe for the deal

+#### App Flow
+1. business fill out original price, percentage of discount.
+We show them customer pays $ and they receive $
+2. Select Deal main image or choose one from pictures we provided.
+3. Describe your business in 115 characters.
+4. What services does your business offer and what makes your business stand out from the competition?(<300 words)
+5. Set your fine print ( condition for redeem the deals )
+eg: limit n person, maybe repurced 3 times per month, appointment required, subject to weather/festivals/time frame...
+6. redemption location: use default business address / provide another address
+7. set lunch date
+8. sign agreement
+--- redirect to next page:
+1. set up bank infomation
+2. set up tax details
+3. look out for merchant login info to keep track of the deals
+4. download / print contract

 #### Nice to have (V2)
 1. business can have bundle sale (combo deal)